Dimensionality reduction can be used as a surrogate model for high-dimensional forward uncertainty quantification: Numerical examples

 where $\mu_{\ln{D}}$ and $\sigma_{\ln{D}}$ are distribution parameters of the lognormal variable $D$; $\lambda_{i}$ and $\varphi_{i}(u)$ respectively denote the eigenvalues and eigenfunctions of the correlation kernel in Eq.~\eqref{Eq:bar_autocor}; and $\xi_{i}$ are standard Gaussian random variables, denoted as KL terms.
-The number of KL terms is $N=100$, which captures 95\% of the variability of $\ln{D}$, and thus the input vector $\vect{X}$ of the system consists of 100 independent standard Gaussian random variables.
-The bar is subjected to a deterministic load $q =1$ kN/m.
-Eq.~\eqref{Eq:bar_eq} is solved by the finite element method with 100 piecewise linear elements.
+The number of KL terms is $N_{KL}=100$, which captures 95\% of the variability of $\ln{D}$.
+Therefore, the input vector consists of 100 independent standard Gaussian random variables, i.e., $\vect{X}=[\xi_{1},...,\xi_{100}]$.
+The bar is subjected to a deterministic load $q =1$ kN/m and the bar length is $L=1$ m.
+Eq.~\eqref{Eq:bar_eq} is solved by the finite element (FE) method with 100 piecewise linear elements.
 The response quantity of interest is the displacement at $u=L$ (tip of the bar), i.e., $Y = \mathcal{M}(\vect X) = s(L;\vect X)$.

-Using a training set of 200 samples, kernel-PCA \cite{van2009dimensionality} with the polynomial kernel $\kappa = (\vect{z}\vect{z}^T+a)^b$ is first applied to construct DR-SM.
-The parameters are $\vect{\theta}_{\mathcal{H}}=[a,b]$.
+Using a training set of 600 samples, kernel-PCA \cite{van2009dimensionality,kontolati2022survey} with the polynomial kernel $\kappa = (\vect{z}\vect{z}^T+a)^b$ is first applied to construct DR-SM.
+The parameters are $\vect{\theta}_{\mathcal{H}}=[a,b]$, where $a\in\r_{\geq 0}$, $b\in\mathbb{Z}_{\geq 0}$.
 The threshold for reduced dimension in Algorithm \ref{alg:dimension}, $\varepsilon_d^t$, is set to 0.001.
 Figure \ref{Figure_bar_d_para}(a) illustrates the change in the mean squared error, described by Eq.~\eqref{Eq:error_d}, as the reduced dimension varies.
-The result shows that $d=2$ is sufficient to achieve a small prediction error.
+The result shows that $d=9$ is sufficient to achieve a small prediction error.
 Figure \ref{Figure_bar_d_para}(b) shows the history of the error during the optimization process of Eq.~\eqref{Eq:optim_MLpara}.
-Through this process, the parameters for kernel-PCA are fine-tuned to $\vect{\theta}^*_{\mathcal{H}} =[1.241,2.546]$.
+Through this process, the parameters for kernel-PCA are fine-tuned to $\vect{\theta}^*_{\mathcal{H}} =[1.236,2]$.